curanetwork/cnbounty/server/README.md

 ## Quickstart ##

 Make sure you have [pipenv installed](https://docs.pipenv.org/install.html).
-Then install Django 2.0 in your virtualenv:
+Then install Django 2.0 or later in your virtualenv:

-    pip install django==2.0
+    pip install django>=2.0

 Clone this repo